 Did You Know: The same grapevine insect, phylloxera also nearly destroyed Europe’s wine industry in the 19th century.

 Orange County Archives, CC BY 2.0 via Wikimedia Commons

 This Day in History

-29 October 1929 is known as Black Tuesday in commemoration of the Wall Street stock market crash that followed London’s crash in September of that year and began the period known as the Great Depression (1929-1939).
+October 29, 1929 is known as Black Tuesday in commemoration of the Wall Street stock market crash that followed London’s crash in September of that year.
+This began the period known as the Great Depression (1929-1939).
 The Great Depression deeply affected the wine industry of America.

 UC Davis and California Wines

 The Franciscans and Viticulture in the Old World and the New

 - Jancis Robinson, “Sacramental Wine,” The Oxford Companion to Wine (Oxford: Oxford UP, 1994).